America West Holdings: Merger with US Airways Group

 On April 22, 2005, it was reported that America West Holdings Corporation was in talks with US Airways Group, which owned US Airways, regarding a possible merger with the latter.
 As reported in the press, US Airways would create a new holding company.
 Shares in that company would be given to America West Holdings shareholders as well as creditors of US Airways.

 On May 19, 2005, America West Holdings Corporation and US Airways Group announced plans to merge their operations.
 Doug Parker, America West's chief executive, said the merger would create "the nation's first full-service airline with the customer-friendly pricing structure of a low-fare carrier."
 The proposed combined airline hoped to achieve profitability by cutting $600 million a year in costs.
 New equity investors, including Air Wisconsin Airways Corporation and ACE Aviation Holdings, the parent company of Air Canada, pledged to invest a total of $350 million in the new company.
 Airbus was also one of the investors.
+The combined airline would have primary hubs in Phoenix, Philadelphia and Charlotte; secondary hubs in Las Vegas and Pittsburgh; and focus cities in Boston, New York, Washington and Fort Lauderdale.

 Later investments increased the total new equity raised to $565 million.
 Of that, ACE Aviation contributed $75 million for a 7% ownership stake.
 ACE Aviation also received a five-year, C$1.5 billion (US$1.19 billion) contract to maintain all of the merged company's mainline jets.
 ACE Aviation would also provide other services for the new company, including ground handling, training, and operation of regional jets.
 Such cooperation was expected to bring more traffic to Air Canada from the merged carriers, and lead to a code-sharing alliance in the future.

 On September 13, 2005, America West's shareholders approved the merger with 95.5 percent in favor.